ACASI Volunteer Opportunities

-Nearly 3,000 children per year in the United States lose a parent to intimate partner homicide.
+Over 3,000 children per year in the United States lose a parent to intimate partner homicide.
 These child survivors often need mentorship from adults who can be there for them.
 Research finds that children who have a stable and consistent relationship with a caring adult:

-- Benefit from the protective factor it provides
+- benefit from the protective factor it provides

-- Are assisted with building resiliency
+- are assisted with building resiliency

-- Experience better outcomes in the healing process
+- experience better outcomes in the healing process

 Activities with the child may include simply listening, helping with homework, or playing in a park.